haritori/practice/README.md

 # practice

-CSS go so much better!
+html & Css is so much fun!